osresearch/ncube/instructions.md

 Flags:
   * no changes

-Description:
-The source value is moved to the destination address.

 Exceptions:
   * none

 #### MOVA - MOVE ADDRESS
+The address specifier of the source operand is evaluated and stored at the destination location.
+If the addressing mode of the source is Literal, Immediate or Register Direct the PC is first added to the source value.
+The value of PC used is that at the beginning of the instruction.
+If the source addressing mode is Stack mode then the contents of the Stack Pointer are moved to the destination.

 Opcode:
 ```
   E5     MOVA       MOVe Address